 Any components not satisfying at least one of the requirements included in this standard shall be considered as not conform.

-When sampling test (as per 61Table 6-1), any batch of components failing the sampling rule defined in 6.1.1cclause 6.1.1 shall be considered as not conform.
+When performing the sampling test , as per Table 6-1, any batch of components failing the sampling rule defined in requirement 6.1.1c shall be considered as not conform.

-In the cases specified in 6.2c, the test shall be performed on a 100% basis on the whole lot and the causes of the nonconformance shall be determined.
+<<deleted>>

-In the case specified in 6.2c, the test shall be performed on a 100% basis on the whole lot and the causes of the nonconformance investigated and recorded in the relifing report.
+In the case specified in 6.2c, the test shall be repeated on a 100% basis on the whole lot and the causes of the nonconformance investigated and recorded in the relifing report.

-In case of 100% test (as per 61), any batch of components shall be declared as not conform when failing the following requirement:
+In case of 100% test, as per Table 6-1, any batch of components shall be declared as not conform when failing the following requirement:

 lot size < 100 parts : 0 defect allowed